A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-Theorem \ref{thr:IIK} therefore dominates all previous results on \iik \ \cite{Bienstock13,Hartline08,Sharp07,Ye16} and, due to the hardness results from \cite{Bienstock13}, settles the complexity of \iik.
-Interestingly, it is based on designing a disjunctive formulation -- a tool mostly common among integer programmers and practitioners -- and then rounding the solution to its linear relaxation with a greedy-like algorithm.
+Theorem \ref{thr:IIK} dominates all previous results on \iik \ \cite{Bienstock13,iik17,Hartline08,Sharp07,Ye16} and, due to the hardness results in \cite{Bienstock13}, settles the complexity of the problem.
+Interestingly, it is based on designing a disjunctive formulation -- a tool mostly common among integer programmers and practitioners\footnote{See Appendix \ref{app:disj-progr} for a discussion on disjunctive programming.} -- and then rounding the solution to its linear relaxation with a greedy-like algorithm.
 We see Theorem \ref{thr:IIK} as an important step towards the understanding of the complexity landscape of knapsack problems over time.
-Theorem \ref{thr:IIK} is proved in Section \ref{sec:IIK}: see Section \ref{sec:IIK-overview} for a sketch of the techniques we use and a detailed summary of Section \ref{sec:IIK}.
+Theorem \ref{thr:IIK} is proved in Section \ref{sec:IIK}: see the end of the current section for a sketch of the techniques we use and a detailed summary of Section \ref{sec:IIK}.
 In Section \ref{sec:ext}, we show some extensions of Theorem \ref{thr:IIK} to more general problems.